wdbm/abstraction/README.md

 vcodex.py --database="database.db" --wordvectormodel=Brown_corpus.wvm
 ```

 The program vcodex increases the file size of abstraction database version 2015-01-06T172242Z by a factor of ~5.49.
+On an i7-5500U CPU running at 2.40 GHz, the conversion rate is ~25 exchanges per second.

 # reducodex: remove duplicate collated exchanges